shivam091/unit_measurements/README.md

 ### Arithmetic

-You have the ability to perform arithmetic operations on measurements with the same or different units within the same unit group.
+You have ability to perform arithmetic operations on measurements with the same or different units within a same unit group.
 You can perform arithmetic operations on measurement by either other compatible measurement or number.

 **Methods:**